In this article:

+Growth planning is one of the fundamental purposes of creating a business plan.
 If you want your forecast to show an increase over time in your sales or costs, LivePlan has an entry mode for that.
 It's called Varying amounts over time.

 You can select this mode in most forecast entries.
 The Varying amounts over time mode allows you to enter different numbers for each month (or year) of your forecast.
 When you enter increasing numbers in a Revenue entry, your forecast will show income growth over time.
-This entry also allows you to experiment with a flat percentage of growth.
+This

 Showing growth with the point-and-click chart